Hiking in the Polish Carpathians

 4

-Day 4-Trek to Rakon Peak on Poland/Slovakia border; drive to Zakopane
+Day 4-Trek to Grzes Peak on Poland/Slovakia border; drive to Zakopane

 This morning we drive to Zverovka village, crossing the Slovakian border into the West Tatras.
-Accompanied by an English speaking mountain guide we walk along a wide path climbing gently through the forest to Rakon peak (1,869 metres) and into Slovakia.
+Accompanied by an English speaking mountain guide we walk along a wide path climbing gently through the forest to Grzes Peak (1,653 metres) and into Slovakia.
 From this ridge there are fantastic views across forested peaks of the western Tatra.
 We descend to Polana Chocholowska, a clearing with a number of mountain huts for livestock where we'll stop for lunch in a mountain chalet.
 Walking down the valley, the bus will be waiting to take us to Zakopane, a town lying at the foothills of the Tatras Mountains.
 Zakopane is a popular Polish ski resort and an excellent base for hiking.
 The town is characterized by traditional 'Zakopane Style' of timber architecture inspired by the surrounding mountains.
 The Tatras region has its own home-grown culinary traditions, this evening tuck into a hearty meat or vegetable stew followed by a small glass of sliwowica lacka (plum brandy).
-Today's 15 kilometre/9.3 mile walk is expected to take around 7 hours and 30 minutes with 890 metres/2920 feet of ascent and 960 metres/3150 feet of descent.
+Today's 13.5 kilometre/8.4 mile walk is expected to take around 6 hours and 30 minutes with 650 metres/2132 feet of ascent and descent.
 As we pass into Slovakia you will need to have your passport with you.

 5